 So, all of you out there – all of you who participate in sports or any kind of group activity, those 3 things above are ALL you need to become the very best, even though you were literally the worst like 1 month before.
 Hard work?
 Why?
 Sweating blood and tears for years and years in order to even slightly improve?
 Why?
 You can just become friends and boom, you can wipe everyone out.

 You’ve seen his character time and time again.
-He’s your generic ‘Oh, everyone treats me like shit but I’m actually a nice guy’, and he never deviates from that.
+He’s your generic ‘Oh, everyone treats me like crap but I’m actually a nice guy’, and he never deviates from that.
 In the first episode, he’s shown to be blown up by an overwhelming attack (I’m using that word quite loosely by the way), and I just assumed he was dead.
 But nope, he lived.
 How?
 Ah, who gives a crap!
 Look at just how cool he is instead!

-There are also some other characters out there, each as generic as you can possibly come to generic: random psycho who falls in love with a girl and wants to kill everyone to prove something, tsundere girl in love with our MC but constantly throwing spiteful things at him, supporting duo of friends you know nothing about that pop up once in awhile just to tell audience that our MC isn’t as shitty as everyone is calling him, and so on and so forth.
+There are also some other characters out there, each as generic as you can possibly come to generic: random psycho who falls in love with a girl and wants to kill everyone to prove something, tsundere girl in love with our MC but constantly throwing spiteful things at him, supporting duo of friends you know nothing about that pop up once in awhile just to tell audience that our MC isn’t as bad as everyone is calling him, and so on and so forth.

 Being completely blunt here: this is, quite possibly, one of the worst anime ever created – hear me out here, okay?
 Yeah, there are other anime out that are just as terrible, just as painful.
 But, when it comes to them, you can just laugh at how bad they are.
 You can point at something and say ‘That doesn’t make any sense’ or ‘That’s just terrible’.
 Here?
 There is no pleasure from doing that.
 You’re just reincorporating the idea that you actually DEVOTED THE TIME OF YOUR LIFE to watch this.
 Not only is it generic on every single fathomable level, it goes beyond that.
 It makes generic look masterpiece-like.
 If you ever felt you underappreciated certain anime, watch this.
 You’ll not only appreciate said anime more, but you’ll also begin appreciating your life and your time.